 La Bella Italia!
-Sophia Loren once famously said ‘Everything you see I owe to pasta’ and we here at TUL couldn’t agree more.
+Sophia Loren once famously said ‘Everything you see I owe to pasta’ and we at Urban List couldn’t agree more.
 We can think of no cuisine that’s better for sharing with a group of friends or (or a hot date) and Auckland’s Italian restaurants are up there with the best.

-Whether it’s pizza, pasta or anything in between, some restaurants hit the spot every single time with their authentic Italian food.
-Simple combinations of quality ingredients, and it would be remiss if we didn’t share them with you.
+Whether it’s pizza, pasta, or anything in between, some restaurants hit the spot every single time with their authentic Italian food.
+Using simple combinations of quality ingredients, it would be remiss if we didn’t share them with you.

 Pasta for life!
 If there was one thing we could eat forever, this would probably be it.
 And we know we’re not alone there.
 For hands-down the best pasta in Auckland, this is where you go.
 Baduzzi makes their own pasta fresh daily, and it’s stunning.
-Duck ragu, fried paua, snapper crab, and tuatuas… we don’t blame you if you’re drooling right about now.
-If pasta ain’t your thing, you must try one of their meatball dishes.
+Their duck ragu, handcrafted meatballs, and tiramisu are must-tries.
+The restaurant is also vegetarian friendly with many plant-based options.
+We don’t blame you if you’re drooling right about now.
 Guys take note, this is an impressive romantic destination, so get yo' spaghetti on.

 In terms of staff and vibe, Coco’s Cantina is pretty hard to beat.
 The team treat you like their best mate and will show you a bloody good time.
-The food more than matches the vibe, which has an old-school Italian trattoria buzz about it (but without all the mafia uncles everywhere).
+The food more than matches the vibe, which has an old-school Italian trattoria buzz about it (but without all the mafia uncles).
 The spaghetti meatballs are a must-have.
 Simple but delicious, it’s a testament to Coco’s quality that they get this staple just so damn right.
-Not to mention the polenta fries...They're reason enough to ditch the diet and devour what we may be dubbing the best Italian in Auckland.
+Not to mention the polenta chips...They're reason enough to ditch the diet and devour what we are dubbing the best Italian in Auckland.

 Once a bakery, we're not overly surprised that Amano has a wheat mill located out back.
 But when the bakery opened its doors to what is now one of Auckland's best Italian restaurants, right in the heart of the CBD, we screamed a lil' inside.
-That wheat mill now churns out the tasties homemade pasta you could dream of.
-Our favourite thing about this bustling restaurant is that the menu changes daily.
-Yep, one day they're serving up ravioli and the next it's linguini.
-Trust the chefs on this one, they know what they're doing.
-If you thought it couldn't get better, an entire selection of the menu is dedicated to dairy.
-Meaning every single Italian cheese you've ever dreamt of is at your fingertips.
+That wheat mill now churns out the tastiest homemade pasta you could dream of.
+As an all-day eatery, they will be serving up classic Italian goodies from breakfast, lunch, afternoon tea, to dinner.
+We would definitely recommend their pastries, cakes, and infamous scampi pasta.
+Impressively, the Italian restaurant is also keto-friendly for you dieters with a good range of meat options.

 Pasta & Cuore